Maritime and Marine Training Courses Online Simulation

 • Explain how stress can affect the performance of individuals

-• Explain that the reactions and behaviors of passengers and other shipboard personnel may include:
+• Explain that the reactions and behaviours of passengers and other shipboard personnel may include:

 • A delay in accepting that an emergency situation exists